Visit visas

 Contents

-01 Applying for a visa
+02 Applying for a visa if you are a visa national

 Since the immigration rules for visitors were changed in April 2015, we have seen a huge increase in refusals for people trying to bring family members to the UK.
 You are now required to show much more evidence to prove that the person visiting you has an intention to return home.
 See below for more information.